StefanZander/lecture_notes/swcs/html/docs/milestone0.md

 # Introductory Material (Milestone #0)

 !!! success "Objectives"
-    - [x] Become familiar with terms, concepts, and work practices related to "Science"
+    - [x] Become familiar with terms, concepts, and work practices related to "Science" and scientific work practices
-    - [x] Find a topic that is of interest for both of you
+    - [x] Find a topic – or better – a problem that is of interest for both of you
     - [x] Enter your group constellation and topic into the SWCS Moodle course

     **Grading Factor: ungraded**